 Blood circulation may also improve when a build-up of cholesterol is effectively removed from the walls of blood vessels.
-This yields several additional benefits, as blood can then flow more effectively to all areas of the human body.
+This yields several additional benefits of drinking apple cider vinegar, as blood can then flow more effectively to all areas of the human body.

 9. Antifungal Properties

 Apple cider vinegar may be an excellent solution for a wide variety of pathogenic microorganisms – not just bacteria, it seems.
 By utilizing apple cider vinegar in a homemade solution, you may find that the acetic acid in the liquid helps to treat fungal infections.